cloudqubes/cloudqubes.github.io/_posts/2020-01-18-happy-virtualizing-with-multipass.markdown

 -rw-r--r-- 1 root root   51 ජන   15 07:02 snap_config
  {% endhighlight %}

-multiplass_socket is a socket file used by multipass.
+`multiplass_socket` is a socket file used by multipass.
 Socket files are a type of file used by Linux systems to facilitate interprocess network communication.
 You could write to it similar to a TCP/IP port, but since it is a file, you could also apply the write protection capabilities that are available to a file.

-In this case, we have to ensure that we belong to a group that have write access to this file.
+As per the above, the `sudo` group has write access to `multipass_socket`.
+Let's check what groups do we belong to:

 {% highlight shell %}
 $ groups
 cloudqubes adm cdrom sudo dip plugdev lpadmin lxd sambashare
 {% endhighlight %}

-Since we belong to the group sudo, we are good to go.
+If `sudo` group is there in the output, you have write permission to the `multipass_socket`.
+If not you have to add your user to the `sudo` group:

+{% highlight shell %}
+$ usermod -aG sudo <username>
+{% endhighlight %}

 # Launch the first VM

-Multipass is configured with some defaults, so you can launch a VM simply.
+Multipass is configured with some defaults, so you can get started quite easily.

 {% highlight shell %}
 $ multipass launch --name my_first_vm
 {% endhighlight %}

 This will launch a VM using Ubuntu 18.04 LTS os the OS.
-The VM will be configured with 1 vCPU, 1GB memory and 5GB harddisk.
-Since this is the first time multipass will download the image, so will take some time to launch the VM.
-But if you use the same image the second time, it will reuse the image without donwloading.
+The VM will be configured with 1 vCPU, 1GB memory, and 5GB harddisk.
+Since this is the first time, multipass will download the image, so will take some time to launch the VM.
+But if you use the same image the second time, [Multipass] [multipass] will reuse the image without donwloading.

-Once the VM is ready, you can query its information
+Once the VM is ready, you can query its information.

 {% highlight shell %}
 $ multipass list